Ponders End: History

-To the south of Ponder's End Lock a factory making white lead was built in 1893.
+To the south of Ponders End Lock a factory making white lead was built in 1893.
 Further south of that factory, the Cortecine works produced floor-cloth and carpet backing.
 By 1906 over 2000 people were employed in local factories.
-Another major industry in the latter years of the 19th century was horticulture.
-Tomatoes and cucumbers were the principal produce but flowers and fruit were also grown in the many orchards and greenhouses to the north of the locality.
-During World War I, a huge munitions factory, the Ponders End Shell Works was built in Wharf Road.
+Another major industry in the late 19th century was horticulture.
+Tomatoes and cucumbers were the principal produce, but flowers and fruit were also grown in the many orchards and greenhouses to the north of the locality.
+During World War I, a huge munitions factory, the Ponders End Shell Works, was built in Wharf Road.
 The factory building was sold after the war.
-Further factories were built in the 1930s alongside the newly built Great Cambridge Road.
+Further factories were built in the 1930s alongside the newly-built Great Cambridge Road.

-Today (2009) little remains of manufacturing and much of the area has given way to warehousing and residential developments.
+As of 2009 little remains of manufacturing, and much of the area has given way to warehousing and residential developments.
 Aesica pharmaceutical manufacturers (formerly Thomas Morson Ltd) closed its plant in 2011.
 Wright's Flour Mill, the oldest working industrial building in the borough remains, some of its buildings having been constructed in the 18th century.

 On 7 August 2011 Ponders End was the scene of copy-cat riots which spread from Tottenham to neighbouring districts.

 In Spring 2017, Camden Town Brewery completed a new facility in Ponders End on the western bank of the Lee Navigation.

 In August 2020, Beavertown Brewery opened "Beaverworld", a new brewery on a six-acre plot on the western bank of the Lee Navigation, creating up to 150 jobs.